07:30

 Age 14 & over

-Entries are open so get ready to explore the great outdoors this Father's Day weekend in support of fathers, sons, brothers and grandfathers.
+Entries are open so get ready to explore the great outdoors in support of fathers, sons, brothers and grandfathers.

 You will be welcomed at registration by the PCR team, and start meeting other excited walkers and feel that pre-challenge buzz!
-You will be introduced to your Mountain Leaders for the all-important safety briefing, before getting laces tied and taking a group photo to mark the start of the day ahead.
+You will be introduced to your Mountain Leaders for the all-important safety briefing, before tying your laces and taking the all-important group photo to mark the start of the day ahead.

 Then it’s time to set off into the mountains!